Pulmonary actinomycosis is a rare bacterial lung infection. It’s also known as thoracic actinomycosis. It’s not contagious.

 - heavy drinking

 Long-term alcohol use may weaken your immune system.
-Heavy drinkers are also more likely to aspirate vomit.
+Heavy drinkers are also more likely to aspirate vomitus.

-According to a recent study published in Mayo Clinic Proceedings, another risk factor may be hiatal hernia.
-This is a condition where part of your stomach pushes up into your chest (Adreani, et al., 2009).
-However, research is still preliminary.
+According to one study, another risk factor may be hiatal hernia.
+This is a condition where part of your stomach pushes up into your chest.
+Research is still preliminary.

 Symptoms of pulmonary actinomycosis generally start slowly.
 Common signs include: